pandeynadia/nadia/Assignment 06- LowFiPrototype/README.md

 ### Tasks for Prototype #2: Choosing your own songs/playlist
 1. After entering username and password, choose a song.
-2. Click on one of the Playlist that you want to sync.
+2. Click on one of the Playlists that you want to sync.
 3. Select All of the songs.
 4. Click Sync button.
 5. Play the Game.